Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

   Select this option to specify a numeric postcode range, for example 27498 or 52001-52006.
   - **Regex**
   Select this option to specify a postcode containing alphanumeric characters with regular expressions, for example /^BT.*/.
 For detailed information about regular expressions, see https://regex101.com/.
+The field to the right of the *Ship-to postcode* drop-down list is unlocked.
 > [Info] This feature can be used to define special tax regimes within a territory, such as that of Northern Ireland in the United Kingdom or Helgoland in Germany.
 For detailed information, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).

-6. Enter the applicable postcode range or regular expression in the *Ship-to postcode* field on the right.
+6. Enter the applicable postcode range or regular expression in the unlocked field on the right of the *Ship-to postcode* drop-down list.

 7. If necessary, click the *Net value of goods smaller than* drop-down list and select the applicable currency.
+All available currencies are displayed in the list.
+The field to the right of the *Net value of goods smaller than* drop-down list is unlocked.

-8. Enter the applicable amount using the keyboard or the increase and decrease arrows in the *Net value of goods smaller than* field on the right.
+8. Enter the applicable amount using the keyboard or the increase and decrease arrows in the field on the right of the *Net value of goods smaller than* drop-down list.

 9. Click the *Tax zone* drop-down list and select the applicable tax zone.
 All available tax zones are displayed in the list.